Dashboard & Settings

 Configure push notifications using the ntfy service.
 If you have not set this up yet, see the detailed walkthrough in the Getting Started guide.

-- Topic name — Enter your unique ntfy topic name.
+https://ntfy.simply-horticulture.com(Simply Horticulture's own server — no rate limits, full privacy).
+You can change this to any ntfy-compatible server, such as the publichttps://ntfy.shor your own self-hosted instance.
+Includehttps://but no trailing slash. - Topic name — Enter your unique ntfy topic name.
 This must match exactly what you subscribed to in the ntfy app on your phone.
+Use a long, random topic name for privacy (e.g.

-- Save — Saves the topic name to the controller.
+my-mushroom-grow-abc123) — anyone who knows the topic name can read your notifications. - Save — Saves the server URL and topic name to the controller.

 - Send Test — Sends a test notification to verify everything is working.
 You should receive it on your phone within seconds.